ZakiTheTechie/MediaServer/README.md

-Installs media server and license free content to demonstrate packet flows for demos
+Installs media server and license free content to demonstrate packet flows for demos of networking systems

 To install on a working Ubuntu system